jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Related-party de minimis
 (3) The de minimis applies when the total expenditure on all related-party debt incurred in the previous income year under the financial arrangements rules by the borrower, and all companies that are in the same group of companies as the borrower, is $40,000 or less.
 Deferral calculation
-(4) Subject to subsection (6), the deferral calculation referred to in subsection (2)﻿(b)﻿(ii) is the percentage calculated using the formula—accumulated payments ÷ accumulated accruals.
+(4) Subject to subsection (6), the deferral calculation referred to in subsection (2)﻿(b)﻿(ii) is the percentage calculated using the formula—accumulated payments ÷ (accumulated accruals − hybrid deductions).
 Definition of items in formula
 (5) In the formula,—
   (a) accumulated payments for the income year is the total interest paid in relation to the financial arrangement by the borrower for the period that—